haiku/website/content/blog/dogcow/2020-08-01_july_2020_activity_report.md

 ## User Interface

-waddlesplashed made improvements to various UI components that improve the look on high-DPI systems:
+waddlesplash made improvements to various UI components that improve the look on high-DPI systems:

-* Alert icons (BAlert) on high resolution displays now use factional scaling
+* Alert icons (BAlert) on high resolution displays now use fractional scaling
 * Menus look better on font-scaled systems
 * Insets look better on high-DPI
 * Buttons are more proportional on high-DPI systems, though not yet perfect